NewGround-LLC/psistats/README.md

 The source code in this repository is  written in `R` programming language and use `TensorFlow` framework to accelerate graph computations performed by studied machine learning models.
 For better performance, it's recommended to install `TensorFlow` with GPU support.

 The installation instructions for `TensorFlow` library may be found at [this page][1].
-The installation instructions for `R` programming language environment described in section _R Installation and Administration_ of R manuals at [web page][2].
+The installation instructions for `R` programming language environment described in section _'R Installation and Administration'_ of manuals at [web page][2].

 In order to get access from R environment to `TensorFlow` framework its necessary to install `TensorFlow for R` package as described at [this page][3]